1961-05-05 USA Mercury Redstone MR-3 (Freedom 7)

 Photo: Alan Shepard departing from the USS Lake Champlain en route to the Grand Bahamas.

-Photo: Alan Shepard at the Grand Bahamas tracking station, undergoing tests following his historic spaceflight on May 5, 1961.
+Photo: Alan Shepard at the Grand Bahamas tracking station undergoing post-flight tests after his historic May 5, 1961, spaceflight.

-Photo: Alan Shepard waves to the crowds during a parade from the White House to the Capitol on May 8, 1961, where he was honored by members of Congress.
-That day, he arrived at the White House, where President Kennedy presented him with NASA's highest award, the Distinguished Service Medal, in a ceremony in the Rose Garden.
-Following this, Shepard and his wife, Louise, traveled in Vice President Lyndon B. Johnson's limousine for a motorcade to the Capitol.
+Photo: Alan Shepard waves to the crowds during a parade from the White House to the Capitol on May 8, 1961, where members of Congress honored him.
+Earlier that day, President Kennedy awarded Shepard NASA’s Distinguished Service Medal in a Rose Garden ceremony.
+Shepard and his wife, Louise, then rode in Vice President Lyndon B. Johnson’s limousine to the Capitol for the motorcade.

 (Reference from Mercury-Redstone 3)